 Any development affecting the historic environment normally requires specialist advice> Whilst it is sometimes possible for people to attempt this themselves, we find that in many cases they have been unsuccessful.
 Employing Nicholson Price Associates to help you with listed building consent applications, planning applications and appeals, enforcement notices, works in conservation areas or national parks will give you the best possible chance of a positive outcome.

-Listed Building Consent Applications
+Building Consent Applications

-Having a former Senior Conservation and Planning Officer on our team enables us to provide the best possible advice when it comes to listed and historic buildings.
+Having a former Senior Conservation and Planning Officer on our team enables us to provide the best possible advice when it comes to historic buildings.
 We understand the procedures and protocols within the planning authority.
-We also have full knowledge of all of the relevant current regulations and guidance applicable to listed buildings, giving us an enviable track record in securing Listed Building Consent (LBC) for our clients.
+We also have full knowledge of all of the relevant current regulations and guidance applicable to listed buildings, giving us an enviable track record in securing Building Consent (LBC) for our clients.
 We have excellent working relationships with many planning authorities in Wales and the North West of England and represent our clients at pre-application meetings, planning committee meetings and appeals.

 Planning permission is often required to accompany an LBC application, or under certain circumstances, it can be applied for independently.
 We advise on when planning permission is required and prepare all of the necessary forms and accompanying documentation.